 Commercial Projects Rely on Polymer Roofing

-KANSAS CITY, KAN. – Developers and building industry professionals eager to construct and remodel projects with long-lasting roofing products are turning to low-maintenance polymer roofing tiles.
-With their 50-year warranty, slate and shake tiles from DaVinci Roofscapes® are becoming a popular choice for restaurants, hotels, banks and other commercial projects.
+Developers and building industry professionals eager to construct and remodel projects with long-lasting roofing products are turning to low-maintenance polymer roofing tiles.
+With their 50-year warranty, slate and shake tiles from DaVinci Roofscapes are a popular choice for restaurants, hotels, banks and other commercial projects.

 The leadership group at Tower Bank in Indiana has seen rapid expansion since starting their bank in 1999.
-Not surprisingly, this forward-thinking team was excited about the new bank designs created by architects that called for DaVinci Roofscapes tiles to be used on both the roof and the siding of several of their new branch locations.
+Not surprisingly, this forward-thinking team was excited about the new bank designs created by architects that called for DaVinci Roofscapes tiles.
+They were to be used on both the roof and the siding of several of their new branch locations.

 “The eye-catching appeal of our locations helps set us apart in the marketplace,” says Julie Bobay, facilities coordinator for Tower Bank & Trust Company, based in Fort Wayne, Ind.
 “The use of low-maintenance polymer roofing tiles, brick and composite features make our banking facilities showpieces in the community.”

 “When it came time to select products for the exterior, we found t he idea appealing of bringing some of the roof colors and tiles down onto the sides of the building,” says Amie Lindsay, RA, architect and owner of Delineation architectural firm that specified DaVinci product for the Fort Wayne Tower Bank location.
 “We selected a mixture of the dark stone and green stone colors to drop down under the soffit and extend about three feet around the building.
 After that we added white trim to separate the brick wainscot application on the rest of the structure.
 To further accent the structure we specified the roofing tile added between the windows on the bank.